One of the biggest bottlenecks for companies on LinkedIn is simple: how to make posts without new content?

 - Risk of repeating themselves or posting low-value filler

-- And just one person for content creation (me 🙂)
+- Just one person for content creation (me 🙂)

 How We Crafted 20 LinkedIn Posts Per Month